 Figure 9.
 Components of the model objective function: blue – smallness, pink – smoothness.

-The algorithm will try to find a model that is as close as possible to a reference model defined either as a half-space (by default a half-space with a resistivity equal to a weighted average of measured apparent resistivities), or as some other, more complicated model defined by the user (if there is enough prior knowledge).
+The algorithm will try to find a model that is as close as possible to a reference model defined either as a halfspace (by default a halfspace with a resistivity equal to a weighted average of measured apparent resistivities), or as some other, more complicated model defined by the user (if there is enough prior knowledge).

 The model will be as smooth as possible in the X and Z directions.
 The reference model can be left in or omitted in the derivative terms.